Sparse and low-rank multivariate Hawkes processes: A sharp oracle inequality

-This complexity term depends on both the sparsity and the rank of $\bA$.
-The rate of convergence has the ``expected'' shape $(\log d) / T$, recalling that $T$ is the length of the observation interval of the process, and these terms are balanced by the empirical variance terms coming out of the new concentration results given below.
+Note that typically $K \leq d$ so that $\log(K d^2) \leq 3 \log d$, which means that $\log (K d^2)$ scales as $\log d$.
+The complexity term depends on both the sparsity of $\bbA$ and the rank of $\hstack(\bbA)$.
+The rate of convergence has the ``expected'' shape $(\log d) / T$, recalling that $T$ is the length of the observation interval of the process, and these terms are balanced by the empirical variance terms coming out of the new concentration results given in Section~\ref{sec:concentration-inequalities} above.